 If you are living in Bali, or have often visited the island, you may not know the man, but you are likely to have seen his wonderful photographs of some of the most secret rites and ceremonies of Bali.
 This photographer’s name is Gustra, or, in its full brahmana name, Ida Bagus Putra Adnyana (64).
 A smiling, open-minded man, always on the search of new images, new experiences and new friends.

-“Do you know what took me to photography, Jean?”
-Asked Gustra, in one of our many discussions.
+“Do you know what took me to photography, Jean?” asked Gustra, in one of our many discussions.
 “It is drawing.
-I was born in milieu in which drawing is at the very core of our daily activities.
+I was born in a milieu in which drawing was at the very core of our daily activities.
 And don’t think it was because my father was a painter.
-No… my parents were brahmins, and the main job of my family was to draw sacred drawings, in particular the kajang, the death shroud one unfurls onto a corpse before cremation.”
+No… my parents were brahmins, and the main job of my family was to make sacred drawings, in particular the kajang, the death shroud one unfurls on to a corpse before cremation.”

 Now, that is quite the introduction to the art world.
-I knew that high-pedanda priests are sometimes accompanies by brahmana assistants, but it never came to mind that drawing was part of their job.
+I knew that high pedanda priests are sometimes accompanied by brahmana assistants, but it never came to mind that drawing was part of their job.
 Drawing on a shroud of cotton the esoteric symbols, sacred letters and magical figures that accompanies a cadaver to be burned together in fire, which enables its soul to continue on its way to the ‘old country’ of the dead.

 “So, your first training in the art field was related to death then?”
 I asked him.
 “Yes, Jean,” he replied.
 “And it was not an easy job.
 The kajang put on the laying corpse before cremation differ according to the dead person’s clan.
 There are hundreds of types.”
 For those who do not know, the high-priest is at the head of a whole system responsible for producing rites, holy waters and related implements, including these sacred images.
 A mini-economy of the sacred.

 Gustra was originally at a disadvantage compared to foreign photographs.
 They were masters of their craft, had top-of-the-range equipment and also knew the market.
 This could create sensitive situations, as Gustra explains: “Sometimes, especially in the past, these visiting photographers would think they “owned” the field.
 They would order other photographers, including me, to move aside, because they had to make “their” shots of the “unique” things they wanted to immortalise.
-When I was their assistant, I had to tell them to quiet-down.
-But it depended person to person, of course.”
+When I was their assistant, I had to tell them to quiet down.
+But it depended person-to-person, of course.”
 Gustra adds, with a smirk: “Yet, even when pushed aside for the sake of a shoot, the Balinese would usually continue to smile.
-They use to respect their guest.”
+They are used to respecting their guests.”

 Such remarks are revealing.
 Photographers can misbehave: turning other people into visual objects, they focus only on the image, at the expense of everything else.
 It ends in a paradox.
 They make their name about things they show, but the meaning of which they ignore, and they are celebrated as connoisseurs of the land and people they themselves have exploited.